Engineering and Environment

 Voluntary Offset Policy - Water Quality Nutrient Offset

-On 20 September 2011 Council adopted Implementation Guideline No. 24 Stormwater Management (PDF, 554 KB).
+On 20 September 2011 Council adopted Implementation Guideline No. 24 Stormwater Management (PDF, 3.5 MB).
 This guideline is intended to assist with the implementation of the Planning Scheme by providing guidance for the management of stormwater run-off as a resource.

 These guidelines compliment other information available that support Total Water Cycle Management (TWCM) planning through the provision of specific guidance for flood and disaster management, water way health objectives and acceptable outcomes for development.
 Council's Implementation Guidelines are intended to apply a standard approach to the interpretation and implementation of the relevant aspects of the Ipswich Planning Scheme.